Tknapp29/fitness-database/README.md

-# fitness-database
-By Tyler Knapp
+<h1>Fitness Database</h1>
-Database that stores and manages information about users, trainers, fitness goals and exercises
+This is a database in SQL that stores and manages information about users, trainers, fitness goals and exercises
+<h2>Files</h2>
-Database: Creates all the tables
+Database: Files that will create all the tables<br>
-View: View all tables and data
+View: Inserts sample data into the table and views them <br>
-Wipe: Wipes all data created in database
+Wipe: Wipes all data and tabales created<br>
-SampleData: Contains sample data for the database
+SampleData: PDF file containing all the sample data<br>
+ERDiagram: PDF Entity relationship model diagram